Markov Chain Monte Carlo Estimation of Quantiles: Quantile estimation for regenerative Markov chains

 which lives on $\sX \times \{0,1\}$.
 Given $X_{i}= x$, then $\delta_{i}$ and $X_{i+1}$ are found by \baro \begin{enumerate} \item Simulate $\delta_{i} \sim \mathrm{Bernoulli}( s(x) )$ \item If $\delta_{i}= 1$, simulate $X_{i+1}\sim Q(\cdot)$; otherwise $X_{i+1}\sim {\mathsf R}(x, \cdot)$. \end{enumerate} \barba

 Two things are apparent from this construction.
 First, by \eqref{eq:split} the marginal sequence $\left\{ X_{n} \right\}$ has Markov transition kernel given by $P$.
-Second, the set of $n$ for which $\delta_{n-1} = 1$, called \emph{regeneration times}, represent times at which the chain probabilistically restarts itself in the sense that $X_{n} \sim Q(\cdot)$ doesn't depend on $X_{n-1}$.
+Second, the set of $n$ for which $\delta_{n-1} = 1$, called \emph{regeneration times}, represent times at which the chain probabilistically restarts itself in the sense that $X_{n} \sim Q(\cdot)$ does not depend on $X_{n-1}$.

 The main practical impediment to the use of regenerative simulation would appear to be the means to simulate from the residual kernel ${\mathsf R}(\cdot, \cdot)$, defined at \eqref{eq:residual}.
 Interestingly, as shown by \citet{mykl:tier:yu:1995}, this is essentially a non-issue, as there is an equivalent update rule for the split chain which does not depend on ${\mathsf R}$.
 Given $X_{k} = x$, find $X_{k+1}$ and $\delta_{k}$ by